-When the monitor is first turned on, a monitor status message is displayed for five seconds.
-The message shows which input is the current active signal, the current preset display resolution, and the recommended preset display resolution.
+When the monitor is first turned on, a monitor status message displays for five seconds.
+The message shows which input is the current active signal, the status of the auto-switch source setting (On or Off; default setting is On), the current preset display resolution, and the recommended preset display resolution.

-The monitor automatically scans the signal inputs for an active input and uses that input for the monitor.
+The monitor automatically scans the signal inputs for an active input and uses that input for the display.